Shelby County teachers rally in support after superintendent considers keeping schools closed

 The teachers who gathered Tuesday were part of a group called Memphis/Shelby County United.
 It’s calling for all classes to take place online until Tennessee goes 14 days without adding any new coronavirus cases.
 The state added more than 2,000 cases Tuesday.

-“I’m not putting myself at risk,” Braytendah said.
+“I’m not putting myself at risk,” Braytenbah said.
 “I’m not putting my colleagues at risk.
 I’m not putting my kids at risk, and I will refuse to return in the fall if we do not go to a fully virtual platform.”

 Ray hasn’t yet laid out the specific criteria he would need to see to keep schools closed past the August 31 start date.